GoogleBot crawls over the internet 24/7. While doing so, it also loads all ads it finds on your pages.

 software to automatically crawl pages to artificially inflate impressions.
 AdGlare can filter those impressions and clicks at two levels:

-Note that the filtering works slightly different than described above.
+Note that IP filtering works slightly differently than described above.
 Instead of returning an ad, the engines will simply respond with 'no ads available' for requests made from those IP ranges.

 The end result is the same: these impressions and clicks are not logged whatsoever, keeping your statistical reports free of bot traffic.

 Now you're on track to improve your CTR and the quality of your inventory, it's absolutely worth it to consider the following practices as well.

 - Lazy-Loading Ads.
 A banner is only loaded when it's scrolled into view, right in front of the visitor's eyes.
 Highly recommended, as it doesn't make sense to load ads below the fold that are never seen.
 It will also make your pages load faster, improving your position in the SERPs.